richeyward/richeyward.github.io/content/posts/digitron/mhrd/08-decoder_and_cpu/index.md

 Destination = 11 -> Set only loadD to 1
 ```

-This looks like a job for a DEMUX4W that takes a 2-bit input as a sel, and has 1 outputs.
-Adding one to the parts list (as `d1`) and setting a constant of 1 as the input and ignoring the first output, the following wiring occurs.
-Note that further finessing of this will be required later.
+This can be managed using a `DEMUX4W` that takes a 2-bit input as the selector (`sel`) and produces four outputs.
+We set a constant `1` as the input, and the wiring will look like this (further refinement will be required later):

 ```matlab
 1 -> d1.in,